gguait/Odin/README.md

 - **Broken Hype:** Sends alerts when your Hype stops granting combat XP.
 - **Kuudra Alerts:** Sends notifications regarding specific Kuudra events.

-Note that the specifics of these features might vary depending on the version of OdinClient you are using and your specific client configuration.
+Note that the specifics of these features might vary depending on the version of Odin you are using and your specific client configuration.